jkoshy01/D3-Challenge/README.md

 ### Assessment

-Your final product will be assessed on the following metrics:
+Your final product will be using the following metrics:

 * Creation of a **new** repository on GitHub called `D3-Challenge` (note the kebab-case).
 Do not add to an already existing repo.